beastapple/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - Anna
+# #100DaysOfCode Log - Round 1 - beastapple

 The log of my #100DaysOfCode challenge.
 Started on Friday 24 January 2025.